Getting Started with Beach

 const store = new InMemoryMissiveStore();

-The EventRouter is the only path along which components in Beach talk to each other; the SessionTurnManager runs LLM turns inside that routing model; the MissiveStore keeps a permanent record of every inbound and outbound message.
-Three of Beach's central primitives in three lines.
-A fourth, the ManifestRegistry, joins them as soon as the application needs to gate a batched outbound or assemble parallel research — see Manifests.
+The EventRouter is the only path along which components in Beach talk to each other.
+It also owns session lifecycle (openSession, getSession) and actor invocation (registerActor).
+The MissiveStore keeps a permanent record of every inbound and outbound message.
+The ManifestRegistry joins them as soon as the application needs to gate a batched outbound or assemble parallel research — see Manifests.

 Step 2 — Register the orchestrator